 This one might sound odd, but Android One also offers support for hardware elements of a manufacturer's device.
 Android devices are so varied in form the Android One programme allows the addition of some hardware features with the software to control them.

 For example, the HTC U11 Life added a squeezable frame so there's software support for that.
 You'll also get manufacturers own camera apps - the company who makes the phone doesn't have to use the basic Android camera, they can use their own.
-You'll find this in the HTC U11 Life, for example, with HTC's camera in place.
+This might extend to support for Dolby Atmos on the speakers, as well as the camera - whatever camera hardware the manufacturer uses, they can support, using their own app.